 Although the trip is advanced, Momentum River Expeditions lets adventurous beginners and intermediates take the plunge on the Class IV section on Day 1 of a three-day trip and, if they’re ready, progress to the Class V rapids on Days 2 or 3.
 All camping gear, river equipment, and meals are provided.
 If you’re short on time, All-Outdoors offers one-day trips, and W.E.T.
 River Trips offers two-day trips.

 Cherry Creek is often called the most difficult commercial rafting trip in California—and some say in the entire U.S. This is California’s gnarliest whitewater, rated Class V+ all the way, with fast-flowing rapids, whitewater plunges, and waterfalls galore.
-Technically the upper stretch of the Tuolumne River, Cherry Creek’s waters are so wild that the rafting season may not start until July, when booming snowmelt slows, and water flows drop to a safe enough level.
+Technically the upper stretch of the Tuolumne River, Cherry Creek’s waters are so wild that the rafting season may not start until July, when rate of snowmelt slows, and the flow of water drops to a safe enough level.
 Even then, it’s still at the upper end of the thrill threshold—and for very experienced paddlers only.
+It’s an intense experience, and not for those who may be faint of heart or out of shape; rafters must pass a number of basic swimming tests before embarking on the trip.

 Turn your landlocked toddler into a happy river rat on this three-day, two-night camping and rafting trip on the warm waters of the Lower Klamath.
 The mellow Class II rapids are just splashy enough to be exciting for kids, yet not too nerve-wracking for Mom and Dad.
 Parents can kick back while river guides do all the work: set up camp, fix meals, explain the region’s fascinating mining history, and teach the kids how to look for Bigfoot.
 Children as young as four are welcome, and they don’t need to know how to swim; personal floatation devices keep everyone safe.
 The whimsical name of the trip’s toughest rapid—Dragon’s Tooth—says it all.